Biography | Research interests | PhD Dissertation | Publications | Presentations | Teaching

 Thematic : migration, adaptation, gender, governance

-Regional : Latin America and the Caribbean (Argentina, Brazil, Chile, Mexico, Peru); Southeast Asia (Thailand)
+Regional : Latin America (Argentina, Brazil, Chile, Mexico, Peru); Southeast Asia (Thailand)

 Governing the climate-migration-adaptation nexus.
 A multi-level stakeholder and policy analysis in Thailand